Census Dots

 Native American/Other

-Of the 1,888 places in Pennsylvania, New Buffalo is the 1778th most populous.
+New Buffalo is ranked the 1948th most populous place in Pennsylvania, out of 2,002 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Buffalo was ranked the 1778th most populous place in the 2020 Census.

 New Buffalo's White Population